 - Logical replication, which makes use of IBM’s built-in journaling capabilities, continuously copies the most recent data to the recovery site.
 It’s possible to capture data and transactions almost immediately after they’re written to the production environment.

-- SAN to SAN replication in the cloud is a slightly lower cost method that is often used for large volumes of data.
+- SAN to SAN replication in the cloud is a slightly lower-cost method often used for large volumes of data.
 Transactions written to the local SAN are copied to a remote virtual SAN in the provider’s cloud.

 - Virtual tape replication is digital, virtual disk space designed to emulate tape drives but faster.

 The cost of DRaaS will depend mainly on how much data, and how fast, an organization needs to recover.
 Different businesses have different recovery needs.
-An ecommerce company will want to recover every last transaction, while a brick and mortar furniture store might be able to lose two or three hours of transactions without it substantially hurting business.
+An e-commerce company will want to recover every last transaction, while a brick and mortar furniture store might be able to lose a few hours of transactions without substantially hurting business.

 The value of managed DRaaS for IBM Power Systems